scalatra/scalatra-website/content/guides/2.6/formats/json.md

 The first thing you'll need is Scalatra's JSON handling library.
 The second thing you'll need is [json4s](http://json4s.org/), which is a unified wrapper around the various Scala JSON libraries.
 We'll use the json4s-jackson variant, which uses the [jackson](http://jackson.codehaus.org/) library as the basis of its json support.

-In the root of your generated project, you'll find a file called `project/build.scala`.
+In the root of your generated project, you'll find a file called `build.sbt`.
 Open that up, and add the following two lines to the `libraryDependencies` sequence, after the other scalatra-related lines:

 ```scala
   "org.scalatra" %% "scalatra-json" % ScalatraVersion,